 The HackerRank Test interface allows you to modify your submitted answers and resubmit them any number of times during a Test.

-For Coding Questions, when you make changes in your already submitted code, you must click Run Code to re-compile and re-execute the Test cases and then click Submit code & continue to submit the changed answer.
+For Coding Questions, when you make changes in your already submitted code, you must click Run Code to re-compile and re-execute the Test cases and then click Submit to submit the changed answer.
 If you do not re-compile the code after making changes, the last compiled version will be automatically submitted in your test.

 Example: Consider that you have already compiled and submitted your solution for a coding Question.
 For instance, the code to complete the Sum() function to return the sum of two integers.